 Introduction

-In 2009 a new Environmental Protection and Management Bill was adopted.
-This law increases the possibility to take action on infringements of the EIA procedure, and introduced a broadly applicable requirement to undertake SEA for policies, plans and programmes.
-In 2012, the act was followed by revised regulation for environmental permitting, which also revised the EIA procedure.
-Later updates to the regulatory framework have taken place, but have not yet been included in the more detailed profiles we offer on this website.
+The Environment Law increases the possibility to take action against infringements of the EIA procedure, introduces a widely applicable requirement to carry out SEA for policies, plans and programmes, and includes a revised regulation for environmental permitting, also revising the EIA procedure.
+More information on the regulatory framework, including the latest amendments, can be found in the more detailed profiles we provide on this website.

-EIA falls under the responsibility of the Ministry of Environment and Forestry (previously the Ministry of Environment).
+EIA falls under the responsibility of the Ministry of Environment and Forestry (MoEF, or Kementerian Lingkungan Hidup dan Kehutanan - KLHK; previously the Ministry of Environment - KLH).

 Technical Secretary NCEA, compiled from several sources.